 Don't you love the feeling when you read a book review and you think "oh, this sounds like a book I must read"?
 That's exactly what happened when I read Izzy's review of "The Miniaturist".
 And here I am now, writing my own review of this lovely book.

 Every single time I visited Amsterdam there was an impressively long queue at the Anne Frank House, where Anne and other 7 Jewish people hid for 2 years from German soldiers during WWII.
 And I was always wondering why wait for so many hours just to visit a museum?
-Well, after reading "The Diary of … Continue reading Life in the Annex during German occupation: The Diary of a Young Girl by Anne Frank (book review)
+Well, after reading "The Diary of … Continue reading The Diary of a Young Girl by Anne Frank (book review) – life in the Annex during German occupation

 If you enjoy reading books, there are high chances that you also enjoy visiting bookstores.
 I am personally very keen on discovering bookstores when I visit a city, as I feel it gets me closer to the culture and spirit of that place.
 During the two years spent in the Netherlands, I’ve discovered three very nice … Continue reading My favourite bookstores in The Netherlands